Welcome to Pills4cure

 GLP-1 receptor agonists for Type 2 Diabetes

 GLP-1 receptor agonists have transformed the management of type 2 diabetes (T2DM) and obesity.
 These drugs have been demonstrated to improve glycemic management, reduce body weight, and reduce the risk of cardiovascular events.
-This blog will investigate glucagon-like peptide-1 inhibitors, including their mechanism of action, advantages, and potential adverse effects.
+This blog will investigate glucagon-like peptide-1 agonists, including their mechanism of action, advantages, and potential adverse effects.

-What is GLP-1?
+What is GLP-1

 GLP-1 Receptor (GLP1R): Structure and Function